Exasol User Group Karlsruhe

-On April 9th the Exasol User Group was guest at Blue Yonder in Karlsruhe.
-Exasol meetups are a event to share technical ideas and challenges in personal conversations with other users and experts from the Exasol community.
+On April 9th the Exasol User Group was hosted by Blue Yonder in Karlsruhe.
+Exasol meetups are events to share technical ideas and challenges in person with other users and experts from the Exasol community.

-Beside the usual networking we had two talks, Uwe Hesse was giving a deep dive into automatic index rebuilds in Exasol and I've been talking about Exasol deployment on Microsoft Azure and how we invested into automation to setup new clusters in less than 30 min.
+Besides the usual networking, we had two talks.
+Uwe Hesse gave a deep dive into automatic index rebuilds in Exasol, and I talked about Exasol deployment on Microsoft Azure and how we invested in automation to set up new clusters in less than 30 minutes.

-The Exasol database has its roots in an on premise world and we have been one of the first customers running the database clusters on Microsoft Azure.
-Over the time we worked together to automate more and more of the provisioning and deployment.
+The Exasol database has its roots in an on-premises world, and we were among the first customers running the database clusters on Microsoft Azure.
+Over time, we worked together to automate more and more of the provisioning and deployment.

-to provision a cluster with license server, multiple virtual machines, os and data disks and networking.
+to provision a cluster with a license server, multiple virtual machines, OS and data disks, and networking.
 So setting up a cluster

 az group deployment create -g exasol --mode Complete --template-file exasol.json --parameters @exasol.parameters.json